Troubleshooting Errors in Word Processor Documents

 - While debugging, if you are using Fields mode in Word or Reference Marks mode in LibreOffice, it may help to display field codes rather than formatted text.
 To do this, press Alt/Option-F9 (or Alt/Option-Fn-F9) in Word or Ctrl-F9 in LibreOffice.

 - Isolate the problematic citations.
 Delete half of the document at a time and see if the error still occurs.
 If not, use Undo to restore the deleted section and then try deleting the other half.
 Repeat the halving process on the section that fails, or pick one at random if both do.
-Continue this until you find smallest possible section, ideally with a single citation, that must be present for the problem to occur.
+Continue this until you find the smallest possible section, ideally with a single citation, that must be present for the problem to occur.
 Remove the isolated citations from the original document and the problem should go away (unless there are multiple broken citations, in which case you'll need to repeat the process).
-Unless the error still occurs if you completely clear the contents of the document, this final step will by definition fix the problem.
+Unless the error still occurs if you completely clear the contents of the document, this final step will by definition identify the problem.